tmk-tran/react-gallery/README.md

 Please review the database.sql file for information on how to create a database for this application.

+- To view image description, click either the image itself, or the button below, located to the bottom right of the image.
+    - this will reveal a red delete button. pressing this will delete the corresponding image from the page, and database.

 ## Problems solved
 - toggling between images and descriptions